-The Bald and Golden Eagle Protection Act ("BGEPA") is enforced by the USFWS and makes it illegal for anyone to take, possess, import, export, transport, sell, purchase, barter, or offer for sale, purchase, or barter any Bald or Golden Eagle or the parts, nests, eggs of such bird except under the terms of a valid permit issued.
+The Bald and Golden Eagle Protection Act ("BGEPA") is enforced by the USFWS and makes it illegal for anyone to take, possess, import, export, transport, sell, purchase, barter, or offer for sale, purchase, or barter any bald or golden eagle or the parts, nests, eggs of such bird except under the terms of a valid permit issued.
 The BGEPA also prohibits any activity that could cause injury to the species, nest abandonment, or a decrease in productivity.
 (USFWS Bald and Golden Eagle Protection Act, 2024).

-The Assessment Area primarily consists of routinely agricultural cropland with portions of maintained grassland.
+The Assessment Area primarily consists of agricultural cropland.
 While Bald and Golden Eagles may be visitors to the area surrounding the Assessment Area, suitable nesting habitat, which includes tall, large diameter trees and preferred foraging areas including large, open expanses of water, are not present near the Assessment Area.